Morrizzzzz/archeologie_monitor_scripts/README.md

 - fiona
 - pandas

-In case one of the packages is not installed, you can do that in a jupyter notebook by typing
+In case one of the packages is not installed, you can do that in a jupyter notebook by:

 ```python
 !pip install geopandas